 Community energy 101: how do I set a project up, and how can Octopus help?

 Who doesn’t love community energy?
-I mean, what could be better than generating clean, green electricity on a local level and giving back to the community in the process?
+What’s better than generating clean, green electricity on a local level and giving back to the community in the process?

-Octopus Energy is committed to supporting the growth of community energy through Younity - a joint venture with Midcounties Co-operative.
-In this blog we’re going to talk about what community energy actually is, what exciting developments are going on in the community energy space right now, what you should consider if you’re planning to set up a community project, and how to sell your community energy to Octopus.
-On top of all that, we have a ground-breaking community energy announcement to make!
+Octopus Energy is committed to supporting the growth of community energy through Younity - a joint venture with The Midcounties Co-operative.
+In this blog, we’ll talk about what community energy actually is, exciting developments, what you should consider if you’re planning to set up a community project, and how you can sell the power generated by your community energy project through Younity.

 What exactly is a community energy project and how do they work?

-Community Energy Projects come in all shapes and sizes, but they usually have a couple of things in common.
-First and foremost, community energy is about ownership - the energy project is owned by members of that community.
-In other words, community members set up, finance, and own stakes in a green energy generation project - say, a wind turbine, or solar panels on the roof of a local building.
+Community energy projects come in all shapes and sizes, but they usually have a couple of things in common.
+First and foremost, the energy project is owned by members of that community.
+In other words, community members set up, finance, and own stakes in a green energy generation project, like a wind turbine or solar panels on the roof of a local building.

 Any money that’s made first goes towards paying those members back - with profits reinvested in the wider community and in some cases, more clean, green community energy projects!

 Setting up community energy projects can be a little fiddly, but that hasn’t stopped community-based renewable energy from booming in recent years.
-A decade ago there were only a handful of community energy projects up and down the country.
-Now there are around 400.
+A decade ago, there were only a handful of community energy projects across the country.
+Now there are almost 600.

 How do I go about setting up a community energy project?

-First things first, you’ve got to remember that there are a lot of shapes a community project can take.
-When choosing the one that works best for you and your community, there’s a number of things to bear in mind.
-This includes things like the cost of connecting to the grid, how you’re going to finance your project, who it’s going to support, and how it’s going to run.
-We work with a bunch of really great organisations up and down the UK who have a tonne of resources on setting up a community energy project.
-We’re going to run through some of the basics here, but for more information, check out Community Energy England, Scotland, or Wales (based on your location).
-Younity can also provide support - you can get in touch via together@younity.coop.
+First things first, remember that community projects take many shapes.
+When choosing the one that works best for your community, there are a few things to bear in mind.
+This includes factors like the cost of connecting to the grid, how you’re going to finance your project, who it’s going to support, and how it’s going to run.
+We work with many great organisations across the UK that have a wealth of resources on setting up a community energy project.

 Connecting to the Grid: